garden-io/garden/docs/reference/commands.md

 You can specify the command to run as a parameter, or pass it after a `--` separator.
 For commands with arguments or quoted substrings, use the `--` separator.

-_NOTE: This command may not be supported for all action types._
+_NOTE: This command may not be supported for all action types.
+The use of the positional command argument is deprecated.
+Use  `--` followed by your command instead._

 Examples: